-Every time when a mundane object in our surrounding stops working the way it should be, we start to look at it from a totally new perspective.
-We take a different view of our car when it unexpectedly breaks down and loses its essential capacity to drive us anywhere.
-In the same sense, Dan Hicks argues in his book “The Brutish Museum” that ethnographic museums are broken and now we all see them in their true, defective form.
-During the talk titled “A Dead White Man: Excavating Augustus Henry Lane Fox Pitt- Rivers” he shared his thoughts and arguments on the issue of “broken” ethnographic museums, and ways they can be repaired.
+Whenever a mundane object in our surroundings stops working the way it should be, we start to look at it from a totally new perspective.
+For example, we take a different view of our car when it unexpectedly breaks down and loses its essential capacity to drive us anywhere.
+In the same sense, Dan Hicks argues in his book “The Brutish Museum” that ethnographic museums are broken, and now we all see them in their true, defective form.
+During the talk titled “A Dead White Man: Excavating Augustus Henry Lane Fox Pitt- Rivers”, he shared his thoughts and arguments on the issue of “broken” ethnographic museums and ways they can be repaired.

 According to Dan Hicks, the foremost necessity in ethnographic museums is to dismantle the structure of the white colonial man.
 In the case of Benin Bronze artefacts, the Pitt Rivers museum showed accountability by listing them and showing the real scope of their possession.
-Accountability is the first step to justice, but in order to properly repair the purpose of the anthropological museums, Hick argues that we need to go further.
-He calls for “necrography” of objects as Benin Bronzes – a form of museal excavation which will result not only in sum up of the crimes done and dead people involved but in real actions taken in present.
-This way, museums as spaces of representation should be transformed into places that are transparent about their artefacts, and expert knowledge of collections is opened up to the world.
-None of this would erase the violence, dispossession and loss linked to the objects, but these aspects would be at least partially cancelled out.
+Accountability is the first step to justice, but to properly repair the purpose of the anthropological museums, Hick argues that we need to go further.
+He calls for “necrography” of objects as Benin Bronzes – a form of museal excavation that will result not only in sum up of the crimes done and dead people involved but also in real actions taken in the present.
+This way, museums as spaces of representation should be transformed into transparent places.
+Their artefacts and expert knowledge of collections should be opened and accessible to the world.
+Of course, none of this would erase the violence, dispossession and loss linked to the objects, but these aspects would be at least partially cancelled out.